nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text -->
 # [Cryptic transmission in Europe from mid-January](https://nextstrain.org/ncov/global/2020-04-09?d=tree,map&dmax=2020-02-14&label=clade:A2&p=full)

-Zooming in to the top of the tree for the same time period, we see an ancestral European virus (internal node) that later gave rise to the large European outbreak.
+Zooming in to the top of the tree for the same time period, we see an ancestral European virus (internal node) that seeded the large European outbreak.
 <br><br>
 This indicates that while we hadn't yet sequenced any samples from this clade, the origins of the European outbreak were already cryptically circulating by mid-January.